-If you are a hiker who visits the highest peaks of New Mexico, you may have spotted pikas among the talus fields or heard their "eek" alarm call.
+If you are a hiker who visits the highest peaks of the West, you may have spotted pikas among the talus fields or heard their "eek" alarm call.
 Pikas look like small rabbits and are sometimes described as "terminally cute."
-The American pika lives among the most stunning scenery in North America - typically on mountains above 8000 feet elevation - from California to New Mexico and north into Canada.
+The American pika lives among the most stunning scenery and most harsh conditions of North America - typically on mountains above 8000 feet elevation - from California to New Mexico and north into Canada.

 The pika was recently proposed for inclusion on the list of endangered species, but the US Fish and Wildlife Service determined that endangered status is not warranted at this time.
 Why?
 Because the scientific information about pikas is not yet clear.
 Pikas seem to be disappearing from some mountainous areas, but not from others.
 And in a few places, pikas confound conventional knowledge - they are found at low elevations and do well in the warmer temperatures.

-Working with a network of agencies and citizen science pika monitoring projects around the West, the New Mexico Pika Monitoring Project will help to clarify the effects of climate change on pikas.
+Working with a network of agencies and citizen science pika monitoring projects around the West, this Climate and Pika Monitoring Project will help to clarify the effects of climate change on pikas.
 It will collect information that will be used by the US Fish and Wildlife Service, researchers, and other wildlife managers to evaluate the range-wide status of pika and make informed management decisions so that pikas continue to thrive.

-Information about the pika population from New Mexico is important not only for pika, but as a indicator of how climate changes are affecting other species.
-Since New Mexico is the southern-most part of the Rocky Mountain, it would be expected that climate changes might be visible here earliest.
+Information about the pika population from the mountains of New Mexico is important not only for pika, but as a indicator of how climate changes are affecting other species.
+Since New Mexico is the southern-most extension of the Rocky Mountains, it would be expected that climate changes might be visible here earliest.

-- Advance the long-term survival of the American pika in the wild, with a focus on New Mexico.
+- Advance the long-term survival of the American pika in the wild, with a focus on the Southern Rockies of New Mexico.

 - Increase the knowledge of and appreciation for science, natural ecosystems, and natural resource management for the New Mexicans who participate or are interested in the project.